 - TB is the leading cause of death from an infection globally and kills people in Colorado every year.

 - TB can cause permanent scarring in the lungs, making it difficult to breathe even after treatment.

 - TB prevents people from working or going to school, which is costly for the individuals and for the community.

 Learn more about Tuberculosis (TB) case counts and incidence rates in the United States.

 What are we measuring and how are we measuring it?

-The Denver Public Health TB Program routinely evaluates, treats and collects data for all patients diagnosed with active TB in the seven-county Denver metropolitan area (Adams, Arapahoe, Boulder, Broomfield, Denver, Jefferson, and Douglas Counties).
+The Tuberculosis Clinic at the Public Health Institute at Denver Health routinely evaluates, treats and collects data for all patients diagnosed with active TB in the seven-county Denver metropolitan area (Adams, Arapahoe, Boulder, Broomfield, Denver, Jefferson, and Douglas Counties).